-There’re are some illnesses which students can be more prone.
-This includes meningitis and mumps and we’ve the following advice for students.
+There are some illnesses which students can be more prone to, including meningitis and mumps.
 Remember actual cases are relatively uncommon but it’s important you know what to do if you’re worried.

-Make sure you've had the MenW vaccination from your GP before arriving at university to protect yourself and others.
+Before starting ARU, make sure you’ve had the MenW vaccination from your GP to protect yourself and others.

-If you haven't had the jab before you start, you can register with a doctor as soon as you arrive and arrange the vaccination.
+If you haven’t had the jab before you start, please register with a doctor as soon as you arrive and book an appointment to have the jab.